OpenDMA/langchain-opendma/docs/tutorials/02_metadata_aware_retrieval.md

 ```

 The Unstructured library has split the single text file in Alfresco into 368 text
-chunks, each represented as a LangChain `Documnet`.
+chunks, each represented as a LangChain `Document`.

 Now we ask the same question again, using a larger knowledge base: